ahhhiii/MinecraftMatricesGenerator/README.md

 # Minecraft Matrices Generator [MMG]

-A tool created to use commands to generate an adjacency list of all your positions, with rendering to show off all your points before you compile them.
+A tool created to use commands to generate an adjacency list of all your positions, with rendering to show off all your points before you compile them to JSON.

 ## Commands